 If your senior parent or another family member had a medical emergency and were by themselves, they might be unconscious or confused.
 If so, who would provide the important medical information that EMS personnel need in an emergency situation?
 Even if they are awake and aware, people don’t always remember details in a time of crisis.
-This is when a free Vial of Life kit can save a life!
+This is when the free Vial of Life kits can save a life!

 If you’ve never heard of this program, you’re probably wondering what is a vial of life?
 The Vial of Life project provides a senior’s medical history and other vital information to emergency medical personnel so they can administer potentially life-saving treatments.
 The free Vial of Life kit consists of a medical information form, plus decals to let responding emergency medical workers know this information is available.

 “The Vial of Life is designed to speak for you when you can’t speak for yourself.
 The vial contains important medical information that can assist emergency personnel in administering the proper medical treatment.”Alameda County Fire Department (discovered on vialoflife.com)

 In this article, we’ll further explain the Vial of Life program, how someone joins, and how the whole thing works.

 The Vial of Life is a long-running program that’s especially utilized by senior citizens.
 It’s sometimes referred to as an acronym such as the Vial of L.I.F.E. kit with LIFE standing for Lifesaving Information for Emergencies.

 As that acronym explains, being a part of the Vial of Life program means that if an emergency ever occurred and the senior was at home alone, emergency personnel could still learn about the senior’s vital medical information.
 This includes which conditions the senior has as well as other pertinent medical information such as the list of medications they are taking and specific drug allergies.

 Read our article, How To Build An Emergency Kit For Seniors.